 Please use the support forums in the first instance - they have good search facilities and will be your quickest source of information.

-Please don't send large screen prints unless requested - small screen prints are fine.
+Please don't send large screen prints unless I request them - though small screen prints are fine.
+Please also note that my firewall automatically deletes emails with .ZIP attachments (I'm fed up getting bombarded with viruses!)